SAL User Guide

 Run the salgenerator tool validate option for the appropriate subsystem.

-salgenerator mount validate
+salgenerator MTMount validate

 The successful completion of the validation phase results in the creation of the following files and directories

-Step 4-Code Generation
+Step 3-Code Generation

 Run the salgenerator tool using the sal option for the appropriate subsystem.
 The sal option requires at least one target language to also be specified.
 The current target language are cpp, java.